 ****We’re still scheduling dance bands for Saturday… stay tuned!

-9:30pm – Rowdy Square Dance with the Five Points Rounders
+9:30pm – Rowdy Square Dance with the Five Points Rounders, Caller Aaron Ratcliffe

 This band was formed specifically for rowdy square dancin’ — fast, loose and fun.
 The Five Points Rounders feature David Bass on fiddle, Colin Booy playing banjo, Tracy Lafleur on guitar and Jim O’Keefe on bass.
 The “rowdies” have developed a cult following (well, of sorts) here in the Triangle!
-Trying to keep up to this thrashin’ old-time music is the bulk of the fun… caller TBA.
+Trying to keep up to this thrashin’ old-time music is the bulk of the fun.
+Aaron Ratcliffe calls the steps, and don’t worry… he’ll provide lessons before each dance.

 Saturday on the Main Stage